arseneionut/Matchmaking/readme.md

 I went for this approach of decoupling the join queue from the match processing due to the fact that we are able to scale differently and use resources more efficiently.

 ## Scaling in Prod
-As I don't know enough about kubernetes and didn't have the time to dig into it properly, I avoided doing the setup for it.
 As is, this service should be deployable and scalable :
-- Either by creating a custom ami with the setup script that launches x number of services and an nginx or launching multiple matchmaking engines and spawning them (the machines based on the ami) with amazon autoscaling.
+- Either by creating a custom AMI with the setup script that can be launched by the amazon autoscaler
-- Either by setting up ECS
+- Either by setting up the containers in ECS/EKR

+This could be also done locally in kubernetes.